To make a donation, please click on the

 How & why I became a MAI Missionary

 I grew up around the Charlotte Eagles through youth tours and being involved in the Urban Eagles.
 Through these opportunities, I fell in love with sports ministry.
 My passion for ministry led me to study Cross Cultural Ministry in college and to currently pursue full time ministry.
 I have always loved what the Charlotte Eagles do, but I felt called to the High Point area.
-I’m honored to be apart of God’s work through MAI and Imago Dei Soccer Academy in High Point, NC.
+I am honored to be apart of God’s work through MAI and Imago Dei Soccer Academy in High Point, NC.

 Carter & Rachel Robbins